 The carbon reduction opportunities in this plan, once fully implemented, will reduce Octavius GHG emissions each year in line to achieve our goal to achieve net zero emissions in line by 2035.
 Please see below our forecast emissions v actuals.

-To achieve this, we are initiating a step change in implementation to achieve a 15% reduction year on year for the until 2025 and from then an accelerated programme of reduction as more low carbon technologies and materials become available.
-We know we do not capture all our scope 3 emissions from our supply chain and therefore we have also shown our likely emissions for illustrative purposes.
+To achieve this, we are initiating a step change in implementation to achieve accuracy in our carbon data and have rebaselined our carbon emission this year.
+From then we intend to implement an accelerated programme of reduction as more low carbon technologies and materials become available.
+We know we do not capture all our scope 3 emissions from our supply chain and therefore, we have also shown our likely emissions for illustrative purposes.
 Our reporting and recording of scope 3 indirect emissions is something we will continue to address over the next two years.